-This Metric 9a is based on the percentage of baccalaureate degrees awarded within 110 percent of the credit hours required for a degree based on the Board of Governors Academic Program Inventory.
-Metric 9a data are based on the latest statutory requirements that mandate 110 percent of required hours as the threshold.
+This Metric 9 is based on the percentage of baccalaureate degrees awarded within 110 percent of the credit hours required for a degree based on the Board of Governors Academic Program Inventory.
+Metric 9 data are based on the latest statutory requirements that mandate 110 percent of required hours as the threshold.
 In accordance with statute, this metric excludes the following types of student credits: accelerated mechanisms; remedial coursework; non-native credit hours that are not used toward the degree; non-native credit hours from failed, incomplete, withdrawn, or repeated courses; credit hours from internship programs; credit hours up to 10 foreign language credit hours; and credit hours earned in military science courses that are part of the Reserve Officers' Training Corps (ROTC) program.
 Data for this metric come from each SUS member's Hours to Degree (HTD) File submitted to the Florida Board of Governors, which file is also used for Metric 3.
 The BOG calculates excess hours for each student based on the data submitted by the SUS entities.
 The purpose of our testing was to ensure the data in FSU's HTD File submitted to the BOG for its calculations agreed with source data in the University's Campus Solutions system.

-Testing of Students Included in the HTD Table Submitted to the BOG to Determine the Accuracy of Data Elements Used for Metric 9a
+Testing of Students Included in the HTD Table Submitted to the BOG to Determine the Accuracy of Data Elements Used for Metric 9

-Having established that our population in the HTD Table submitted to the BOG was correct in our testing of Metric 3, we then tested the accuracy of the following data elements used for Metric 9a: 1) term in which the student completed his/her degree, 2) course identification, 3) credit hours each student completed towards his/her first baccalaureate degree, and 4) total catalog hours for the student's degree program category.
-Since some of the data elements we tested for Metric 9a overlapped with our testing for Metric 3, we used our initial sample of 100 students for that metric to test additional data elements for Metric 9a.
-Because the Metric 3 population of students only consisted of students who were resident undergraduates in degree programs of 120 hours (5,980 students), we took a random sample of 16 additional students from the remaining HTD Table population (948 students) that were not part of the Metric 3 population.
-Therefore, we tested a total of 116 students for Metric 9a.
+Having established that our population in the HTD Table submitted to the BOG was correct in our testing of Metric 3, we then tested the accuracy of the following data elements used for Metric 9: 1) term in which the student completed his/her degree, 2) course identification, 3) credit hours each student completed towards his/her first baccalaureate degree, and 4) total catalog hours for the student's degree program category.
+Since some of the data elements we tested for Metric 9 overlapped with our testing for Metric 3, we used our initial sample of 100 students for that metric to test additional data elements for Metric 9.
+Because the Metric 3 population of students only consisted of students who were resident undergraduates in degree programs of 120 hours (6,004 students), we took a random sample of 19 additional students from the remaining HTD Table population (1,144 students) that were not part of the Metric 3 population.
+Therefore, we tested a total of 119 students for Metric 9.

 Term in Which the Student Completed His/Her Degree.
-Having concluded that the 100 students in our Metric 3 testing each had the correct reporting of the degree awarded, we then confirmed that each of the additional 16 students in our sample received his/her baccalaureate degree in the term identified on the HTD Table (part of the HTD File submission to the BOG).
+Having concluded that the 100 students in our Metric 3 testing each had the correct reporting of the degree awarded, we then confirmed that each of the additional 19 students in our sample received his/her baccalaureate degree in the term identified on the HTD Table (part of the HTD File submission to the BOG).
 We also confirmed that this was the student's first baccalaureate degree (single major), based on our review of his/her Campus Solutions source documentation.
 We noted no exceptions.

 Course Identification.
-According to the BOG Overview of Methodology and Procedures for this Metric 9a, certain courses are excluded from the excess hours calculation.
-These courses include: courses taken by active duty military, dual enrollment courses, exam credit courses, foreign language courses, graduate rollover courses, internships, life experience courses, military courses, courses where the student withdrew due to a personal hardship, and remedial courses.
-We determined that these excluded courses were correctly identified in the Courses to Degree Table for all 116 students in both our Metric 3 and Metric 9a samples, based on our review of Campus Solutions source documentation, with the exception of the dual enrollment courses for the one student that was identified in our testing of Metric 3.
-However, that exception would not have affected the calculation of Metric 9a, as the student did not have excess hours, with or without the correct classification of dual enrollment courses.
+According to the BOG Overview of Methodology and Procedures for this Metric 9, certain courses are excluded from the excess hours calculation.
+These courses include courses taken by active duty military, dual enrollment courses, exam credit courses, foreign language courses, graduate rollover courses, internships, life experience courses, military courses, courses where the student withdrew due to a personal hardship, and remedial courses.
+We determined that these excluded courses were correctly identified in the Courses to Degree Table for all 119 students in both our Metric 3 and Metric 9 samples, based on our review of Campus Solutions source documentation.